-This Coconut Shortbread Cookie Recipe is a thin and crispy icebox cookie, They will satisfy any coconut lover.
+This Coconut Icebox Cookie Recipe is a thin and crispy shortbread cookie with toasted coconut garnish.
+Guaranteed to satisfy any coconut lover.
 Keep the frozen dough in your freezer for unexpected company or sneaky sugar attacks.

 Do you remember icebox cookies from old cookbooks?

 “Icebox?”
 That’s an old-fashioned term.
-How about “slice-and-bake cookies?”
+Are they the same as “slice-and-bake cookies?”
 Oh yes!

 Why you should make these cookies